hainayanda/Draftsman/README.md

 }
 ```

-The hierarchy of View is just like how the closure declared in your code.
+The hierarchy of View is just like how the closure is declared in your code.
 The above code, It actually will do the following instruction sequentially:
 1. `view` create and insert new `UIView()`
 2. new `UIView` then will create constraints
 3. new `UIView` then will insert `myView`
 4. `myView` then will create constraints
-5. all the constraints then will activated
+5. all the constraints then will be activated

 So if the hierarchy is written in pseudo hierarchy style, it should be similar to this:
 ```